ACPM’s privacy practices are consistent with the 10 guiding principles of PIPEDA and are as follows:

 - To protect the legal interests of ACPM and its members;

-- To develop and implement ACPM Member programs (both Individual and Institutional);
+- To develop and implement ACPM Individual Member program and Leadership Program;

 - To offer ACPM Members with certain benefits and considerations that may from time to time become available to them;

 - To communicate with ACPM Members and other non-member individuals and/or companies who may be interested in receiving information on the ongoing activities, and programs of ACPM;

 - To provide ACPM Members and other interested parties with the ACPM Newsletter;